projectglow/glow/docs/source/etl/variant-data.rst

 .. important::

-    The PLINK reader sets the first allele as the alternate allele, and the second allele as an alternate allele.
+    The PLINK reader sets the first allele in the ``.bed`` file as the alternate allele, and the second allele as an alternate allele.

 .. notebook:: .. etl/variant-data.html